-‘Carpool Karaoke: The Series:’ ‘GOT’s ’Sophie Turner, Maisie Williams Join Show
+‘Carpool Karaoke: The Series:’ ‘GOT’s’ Sophie Turner, Maisie Williams Join Show

 — Carpool Karaoke (@CarpoolKaraoke) March 12, 2017

 Carpool Karaoke: The Series is based on the popular segment of The Late Late Show With James Corden, which has been given a slight twist.
 The series will feature 16 celebrity pairs riding in a car and singing along with their favorite tunes.
-Corden will not be featured as a host in each episode but he will be joining the celebrities at some point.
+Corden will not be featured as a host in each episode, but he will be joining the celebrities at some point.

-Even without the lively Corden, Carpool Karaoke: The Series will still bring more fun and adventure as the celebrities will surprise their fans while as they drive around singing their hearts out.
+Even without the lively Corden, Carpool Karaoke: The Series will still bring more fun and adventure as the celebrities will surprise their fans as they drive around singing their hearts out.

-The spinoff for James Corden’s show, which was first announced in 2016, is Apple’s way of boosting the subscribers for the app, Apple Music, The Hollywood Reporter reported.
+The spinoff for James Corden’s show, which was first announced in 2016, is Apple’s way of boosting the subscribers for the app, Apple Music, the Hollywood Reporter reported.
 Sophie Turner and Maisie Williams become the latest celebrities confirmed to be part of the fun karaoke.

 The first teaser for the show, which was released during the Grammy Awards in February, revealed that Will Smith, John Legend and Arianna Grande will be among the celebrities who will join in the carpool fun.
 Corden, who serves as Carpool Karaoke: The Series’ co-creator and executive producer, was also spotted in the trailer singing with Will Smith.